Contributing to qsiprep

 -w /out/work/

-In order to work directly in the container, pass the --shell flag to qsiprep-docker:
+In order to work directly in the container, use --entrypoint=bash arguments in a docker command:

 $ docker run --rm -v $HOME/fullds005:/data:ro -v $HOME/dockerout:/out \

--v $HOME/projects/qsiprep/qsiprep:/usr/local/miniconda/lib/python3.6/site-packages/qsiprep:ro --entrypoint=bash \
+-v $HOME/projects/qsiprep/qsiprep:/usr/local/miniconda/lib/python3.10/site-packages/qsiprep:ro --entrypoint=bash \

 pennbbl/qsiprep:latest